noemora/modyo-test/README.md

 # Modyo Test - Memory Game

-This is a public repo for hiring purposes @ Modyo.
+This is a public repo about the famous memory game built for hiring purposes @ Modyo.

 ## Tech Stack